 Individuals who need assistance vacationing are encouraged and welcome to travel with Able Trek Tours.
-This includes individuals with developmental disabilities, the elderly, individuals with mental illness and others.
-Most Travelers are individuals with mild to moderate developmental disabilities.
-Travelers must exhibit good social behavior, have no major medical concerns, be at least 16 years old, and display appropriate behavior toward property, themselves and others.
-Typical staff to Traveler ratio is 1:3 or 1:4.
+This includes individuals with developmental disabilities, the elderly, individuals with a mental health condition, and others.

 Our Adult Social Group is a group for all adults on the Autism spectrum (no formal diagnosis needed).